Beyond Press Releases: The Real Story of PR

 PR is reputation management.

-PR is ethical.
+PR is ethically sound.

 As PR professionals, we take our ethical responsibilities very seriously, and proper ethical conduct is of utmost importance.
 Here at Element, we follow the code of ethics outlined by the Public Relations Society of America (PRSA).